AmandaAzania/Week1/README.md

 First commit

 These are the commands I would run to make my first commit.
-I do not have a laptop to do this at the moment

 git init